digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - `spec.accessToken` (`spec.secretToken`) - specifies the GitHub personal access token name and value.
 - `spec.sink` - specifies a destination for events, such as a Kubernetes service URI, or a Knative Service.

-Next, you will configure and test the CI/CD pipeline for a sample application (the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game))), using Tekton Pipelines and Argo CD.
-You will also learn how to automatically trigger the pipeline on GitHub events (e.g. when pushing commits), using Knative GitHubSource and Tekton EventListeners.
+Next, you will prepare the sample application repository used in this tutorial, as well as the [DigitalOcean Docker Registry](https://www.digitalocean.com/products/container-registry) used for storing application images.
+You will also create a dedicated Kubernetes namespace, to keep everything clean and well organized.

 ## Step 7 - Preparing the Sample Application Requirements